shtukaresearch/livepeer-data-geography/README.md

   *Evaluation.* Useful for Orchestrators and the Foundation for fine-grained demand growth tracking.
 Requires that an onchain representation of a job can at least be associated to its originating gateway, and preferably also that **job tagging and requirements advertising** be implemented.

-* **Protocol research and evaluation.** Led by the Foundation, develop and publish a research roadmap and client/SC upgrade calendar.
-Recruit a research team or research partners.
-Compare [Ethereum roadmap](https://ethroadmap.com/).

-  Designate independent expert authors and reviewers for standard track LIPs.

-  *Evaluation.* Delegates deciding whether to vote on protocol upgrade or parameter change LIPs would benefit from an expert synthesis of available information and quantitative analysis to inform their decisions.
-Under current conditions, the votes of a small number of delegates can swing these decisions, and may do so without achieving general community alignment or even awareness of the changes.
-This latent alignment issue could be ameliorated by communicating clear criteria and context against which upgrade LIPs can be judged, and supplementing .

 * **Treasury strategy and budget.** Produce one and publish it.
 Develop funding programmes with defined objectives in focus areas.

   *Evaluation.* Provide essential context for delegates deciding on treasury allocation decisions, facilitating ecosystem-wide alignment and understanding.
 The current funding allocations to SPEs, and especially to the Transformation SPE, are a starting point, but not a full substitute for an integrated budget with a unified approval process.
 The costs of producing a budget proposal and working towards LPT-vote